2020 Democratic race is wide open in Iowa as caucuses near

 “I think there’s a lot of support, but for most people it’s not enthusiastic support,” Hardy said.
 “It’s like, we’ve gotta do what we’ve gotta do to beat Trump.”

-While Biden is positioning himself as a steady hand in the face of international instability, the Iranian episode also leaves an opening for Sanders to draw a sharp contrast with Biden over the Iraq War, which Sanders opposed.
-The Vermont senator is drawing sharper contrasts with Biden as he tries to appeal to some of the white, working-class voters, particularly in rural areas, that Sanders’ advisers believe may be open to his message of taking on the rich and powerful.
+While Biden is positioning himself as a steady hand in the face of international instability, the Iranian episode leaves an opening for Sanders to draw a sharp contrast with Biden over the Iraq War, which Sanders opposed.
+The Vermont senator is looking to appeal to white working-class voters, particularly in rural areas, who Sanders’ advisers believe may be open to his message of taking on the rich and powerful.

 Still, Sanders’ position in Iowa is improving and he’s attracting large crowds.
 His campaign says he spoke to nearly 6,000 people across 16 events in the state earlier this month.